 The quality of the experience is more important than the quantity.

-In England and Wales, most probation officers are employed by the NPS, which forms part of HMPPS, the executive agency of the Ministry of Justice.
+In England and Wales, most probation officers are employed by the NPS, which forms part of HMPPS, an executive agency of the Ministry of Justice.
 The NPS works with every part of the criminal justice sector to support the rehabilitation of offenders, while at the same time protecting the public.

 In Scotland, local authority social work departments have responsibility for probation work (known as criminal justice social work).
 In Northern Ireland, probation work is carried out by PBNI.